Message passing between Ptensor layers¶

 Gather maps between Ptensor layers¶

-ptens uses the same gather
+ptens uses the same gather operations as described in the

 previous section to send messages from one Ptensor